ayousuf23/PowerShell-RFC/Archive/Draft/RFCNNNN-Archive-Module-v2.md

 #### `-Format` parameter

-For `Expand-Archive`, the extension of the `-Path` or `-LiteralPath` (either one is required) parameter will be looked at and the same behavior as above is exhibited.

-For `Expand-Archive`, when an archive format is determined by the command that does not match the format of the archive passed to it, a terminating error will be thrown.

 The `-Format` parameter accepts one of three options: `zip`, `tar`, or `targz`.
 This parameter supports tab completion.

 The format of the archive is determined by the extension of `-Path` or `-LiteralPath` (one of which is required) parameter or the value supplied to the `-Format` parameter.
 If the extension is `.zip`, `.tar`, or `.tar.gz`, the appropriate archive format is determined by the command.